-R. Peterson-Veatch, Associate Vice President for Academic Affairs, Director of Graduate and Continuing Studies Programs, Director of Intercultural Leadership program Professor A. Hostetler
+R. Peterson-Veatch, Interim Vice President for Academic Affairs, Director of Intercultural Leadership program

+Professor A. Hostetler

-Associate Professors N. Bakhit, R. Shands Stoltzfus Adjunct Professor R. Hernandez
+Associate Professors N. Bakhit, R. Shands Stoltzfus

+Adjunct Professor R. Hernandez

 The master of arts degree program in Intercultural Leadership is a natural extension of the college's longstanding expertise in the area of intercultural and international education.
 The curriculum is designed to meet the demand for leaders with the knowledge, skills and capacity to lead increasingly diverse organizations, and is geared for mid-career working professionals, including business managers, educators, health-care professionals and non-profit leaders.
 The 18-month program consists of three 6-day residential sessions on campus (in January, July and January) as well as online coursework.